 Cloth masks need to be cleaned regularly, CDC recommends

-It's been said time and again: The purpose of a homemade face mask is to prevent an asymptomatic carrier of the coronavirus from infecting others, not to protect the wearer.
+Its been said time and again: The purpose of a homemade face mask is to prevent an asymptomatic carrier of the coronavirus from infecting others, not to protect the wearer.

 But one way wearers of homemade face coverings can protect themselves is by making sure to observe proper hygiene protocols to care for masks.